The Making of a Genius?

 WHAT DO I CARE ABOUT?

 I care about being an honest person.
-I care about living my life in an authentic and genuine way and being a “real” person with everyone that I interact with.
+I care about living my life authentically and genuinely and being a “real” person with everyone I interact with.
 I care about forgiveness and being compassionate to those who have wronged me.
-I care about trying to be fair to others, and not let my decisions or actions be biased by my feelings.
-I try to give everyone at least one chance, and sometimes more unless it is obvious that the other person does not want things to be equal or fair too.
+I care about being fair to others and not letting my feelings bias my decisions or actions.
+I try to give everyone at least one chance, and sometimes more, unless it is obvious that the other person does not want things to be equal or fair.
 I care about challenging convention and thinking of new and more efficient or effective ways to do things.
-I care about not jumping to conclusions and looking at the evidence and things from multiple perspectives before deciding what the best thing is to do.
+I care about not jumping to conclusions and looking at the evidence and things from multiple perspectives before deciding the best thing to do.
 I care about being able to say that I am sorry and that I was wrong or being open to changing my mind if evidence to the contrary is presented.
-I care about not always being serious, and being playful and having fun and laughing or smiling with others.
-I care about being generous and kind with others, and giving them my time and help and undivided attention if it is possible to do so.
-I care about learning new things and continuing to develop my knowledge and skills in a variety of subjects and topics.
-I care about maintaining my curiosity and awe, growing as a person and gaining wisdom, and using what I have learned to help out humanity where possible.
-This may be individually, or on a larger scale.
+I care about not always being serious, being playful, having fun, laughing, or smiling with others.
+I care about being generous and kind with others and giving them my time and help, and undivided attention if possible.
+I care about learning new things and developing my knowledge and skills in a variety of subjects and topics.
+Finally, I care about maintaining my curiosity and awe, growing as a person and gaining wisdom, and using what I have learned to help out humanity where possible.
+This may be done individually or on a larger scale.

-Finally, we need to assess how much we have been living consistently with our core values or key strengths.
-In other words, how much are you currently being the person you want to be, and what changes can you make to move more in the right direction going forward?
+Finally, we need to assess how we have been living consistently with our core values or key strengths.
+In other words, how much are you currently being the person you want to be, and what changes can you make to move more in the right direction from now on?

 3a.
 Do the Bullseye Exercise to assess where you are currently at